 The advancements in advertising technologies have made it easy for advertisers to micro-target ads, optimize, personalize them, and even create ads at scale.
-However, the same isn’t always true for post-click experiences.
+However, the same isn’t always true for post-click landing pages.

 Post-click strategies have primarily been neglected, which is why most advertisers fail to convert a huge percentage of visitors who click their ads.

 To guarantee that every ad click turns into a conversion, you must segment and personalize the user experience through to conversion.
-This involves creating personalized post-click experiences for every traffic segment that clicks your ad.
+This involves creating personalized post-click landing pages for every traffic segment that clicks your ad.

 Let’s see how Oracle creates a 1:1 ad-to-page experience by reviewing a few examples.

 Oracle is a multinational computer technology corporation that offers a wide variety of services.
-The company recognizes the importance of segmenting ads and creating unique personalized post-click experiences to convert prospects into customers.
+The company recognizes the importance of segmenting ads and creating unique personalized post-click landing pages to convert prospects into customers.

 Google paid search for “integration service”